-6Navtej Sarna (b.
+Ambassador Navtej Sarna (b.
 Dec 2, 1957) is a former Indian diplomat as well as an author and columnist.

-Ambassador Sarna’s last diplomatic appointment was as India’s Ambassador to the United States during 2016-18, when he guided India’s engagement with the US during the first two years of the Trump Administration.
+Ambassador Sarna’s last diplomatic appointment was as India’s Ambassador to the United States during 2016-18, when He guided India’s engagement with the US during the first two years of the Trump Administration.
 Some of the significant developments in bilateral relations during his tenure were the successful visit of Prime Minister Modi to Washington DC, the first 2+2 Dialogue between the two countries, the deepening of the Major Defense Partner status for India, the initiation of the Terroris Designation Dialogue, the signing of the Communications Compatibility and Security Agreement and so on.

-Prior to this appointment Sarna served as India’s High Commissioner to the United Kingdom at the time of the Brexit referendum.
+Prior to this appointment He served as India’s High Commissioner to the United Kingdom at the time of the Brexit referendum.
 From 2008 to 2012, Sarna was India’s Ambassador to the State of Israel and contributed significantly to the maturing of this critical relationship.
-Earlier in his career, Sarna served in various bilateral and multilateral diplomatic capacities in the Soviet Union, Poland, Bhutan, Geneva, Iran and Washington DC.
+Earlier in his career, He served in various bilateral and multilateral diplomatic capacities in the Soviet Union, Poland, Bhutan, Geneva, Iran and Washington DC.

 He is also an established author of fiction and non-fiction.
 His works include the novels The Exile and We Weren’t Lovers Like That, the short story collection Winter Evenings, non-fiction works The Book of Nanak, Second Thoughts and Indians at Herod’s Gate, as well as two translations, Zafarnama and Savage Harvest.
 He has been a regular contributor to several Indian newspapers and journals in India and abroad.
 He writes a monthly column on foreign policy related matters in The Week magazine.

-Ambassador Sarna is an advisory board member of the Kautilya School of Public Policy and an independent member of the National Broadcasting Standards Authority.
+He is an advisory board member of the Kautilya School of Public Policy and an independent member of the National Broadcasting Standards Authority.
 He also sits on the Governing Council of the Shri Ram College of Commerce, Delhi University and holds several memberships including that of the India International Centre, India Habitat Centre and the Delhi Gymkhana Club.
 He is also the Patron of the Khushwant Singh Literary Festival in London.